JHwangHydro/SeasonalFloodHydroclimatology/README.md

 If you use this code, please cite the associated paper.
 Complete the citation below when the article information is finalized:

-> Hwang, J., et al. (2026). *Seasonal Flood Hydroclimatology*.
+> Hwang, J., et al. (2026). *Seasonal Flood Hydroclimatology of the Conterminous United States*.
 [Journal and DOI to be added].

-## License

-No license has yet been specified.
-Add a `LICENSE` file before public release to define how others may use, modify, and distribute the code and sample data.